dawsmith06/localStore/readme.md

 let dog = localStore.get("dog");
 console.log(dog);
 ```
+## Note
+All data is saved base64 encoded

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.